-For over twenty years, USC's Center for Effective Organizations (CEO) has conducted the definitive longitudinal study of the human resource management function.
-Analyzing new data every three years, the Center consistently charts changes in HR, and offers guidance on how human resource professionals can drive firm performance.
-In this latest edition, Edward E. Lawler III and John W. Boudreau conclude that HR is most powerful when it plays a strategic role, makes use of information technology, and has tangible metrics and analytics.
-The latest edition includes new insights about HR's changing role in strategy, big data, social and knowledge networks and the gig economy.
+For over twenty years, USC's Center for Effective Organizations has conducted the definitive longitudinal study of the human resource management function.
+Analyzing new data every three years, the Center charts changes in HR and offers guidance on how human resource professionals can drive firm performance.
+In this latest survey, Edward E. Lawler III and John W. Boudreau conclude that HR is most powerful when it plays a strategic role, makes use of information technology, and has tangible metrics and analytics.
+Their insights offer an essential understanding of HR's changing role in strategy, big data, social and knowledge networks, and the gig economy.

 About the authors